-All contributions to the Pension Fund are made by Contributing Employers in accordance with their respective Collective Bargaining Agreements.
+All contributions to the Pension Fund are made by Contributing Employers under the Plan in accordance with their written agreements.
 Benefits are paid from the Fund's assets, which are accumulated under the provisions of the written agreements and the Trust Agreement.